-In fact there really isn’t a proper way to practice tracking in CSGO.
+In fact, there really isn’t a proper way to practice tracking in CSGO.

 The closest thing you can do is to set up Aim_botz to have the players strafe side to side.
-But, the targets only move left to right and are very predictable, this is not a good way to train.
+But, the targets only move from left to right and are very predictable, this is not a good way to train.

 However, on Kovaak’s you can train tracking in thousands of different scenarios.
 Kovaak’s can also improve target switching and flick shots.
 CSGO revolves heavily around pure mechanical skill, unlike some other games.

 The Different Aspects Of Aiming

 Aiming isn’t just one skill, it is a mechanic of the game that is comprised of multiple skills.
 Tracking, flicking, and target switching.

 Tracking is when you trace accurately the enemy as they’re moving, preferably on the head.
 Flicking is when you flick your crosshair to a target that is far from the center of your screen.

 Nowadays there are lightweight mice that make your flicks more natural and precise.
 Read my article about the top 5 lightweight mice.